californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find Driving Records In California?

 Generally, any member of the public can access driving records in California with relevant information.
-This information includes the full name of the party named on the required record and a valid identification of the requesting party.
+This information may include the full name of the party named on the required record and a valid identification of the requesting party.
 These records can be requested from the California Department of Motor Vehicles (DMV) both online or in-person.
 To request copies of these records online requires a registered account.
 The fee for each online request is $2, payable by debit or credit card, plus a 2.1% service charge.
 Once the fees are paid, and the request is processed, the requestor can print out the records.

-Accessing California driving records in-person requires a visitation to the local DMV office within the county where the files are held.
+Accessing California driving records in-person typically requires a visitation to the local DMV office within the county where the files are held.
 A person can complete a request with valid identification and appropriate fee after providing the required information.
 Fees for these records are payable by check, money order, or cash.
-Requestors who do not want physical copies are welcome to browse through the records and view them for free.
+Requesters who do not want physical copies are welcome to browse through the records and view them for free.

 Can Traffic Violations And Infractions Be Expunged Or Sealed In California?

 The expungement of records is a process where a party petitions a judge to get a conviction dismissed or erased.
-In California, a traffic misdemeanor can be expunged from a driving record, but a felony, in most cases, cannot.
-It should also be noted that after a misdemeanor is expunged from a driving record, the charges and arrest records (if any) will still be visible on your criminal record.
+In California, a traffic misdemeanor may be expunged from a driving record, but a felony, in most cases, cannot.
+It should also be noted that after a misdemeanor is expunged from a driving record, the charges and arrest records (if any) may still be visible on your criminal record.

 A common question in California is whether someone can get a DUI charge expunged from their record, and the answer is no. Unfortunately, there is no way to remove or seal a driving record that holds a DUI conviction.
 According to California Penal Code 1203.4, expungement can remove a charge off of a criminal record without affecting a DMV record as that requires a separate petition.

 California allows many cases to be expunged from a driving record after a certain amount of time has passed.
-For example, a DUI stays on someone’s record for ten years, adding 2 points to the offender’s driving record.
+For example, a DUI typically stays on someone’s record for ten years, adding 2 points to the offender’s driving record.
 There is also a high chance to seal the traffic felony violations conviction of persons under 21.
 Most misdemeanor traffic violations can be sealed in California.

 disclaimer